Bad Personal Statement Examples and What to Do Instead

-Bad personal statements—we’ve certainly seen many of those, and so have admissions committees.
-But what makes a bad personal statement, and how do you fix yours to ensure you don’t bore, undermine, or confuse the admissions committee members reviewing your medical school application?
+Bad personal statements—we’ve seen many of them, and so have admissions committees.
+But what makes a bad personal statement, and how do you fix yours to ensure you don’t bore or confuse the admissions committee members reviewing your med school application?
 In this post, we’ll share bad personal statement examples to help you avoid the mistakes so many premeds make.

 There are so many nuances to personal statement writing, and it only takes one wrong turn to derail an otherwise good essay.
 Below, we’ll outline common mistakes that lead to a bad personal statement, as well as what you should be doing instead.
 Look for specific examples in bold, including improved examples that show changes bolded as well.